 Esther Ekong of NIALS was accepted to do her PhD in Law at the University of Ottawa.
 She was voted to be Deputy Lead of the NERG group for 2019-2020.
+Nigerian Institute of Advanced Legal Studies The Nigerian Institute of Advanced Legal Studies (NIALS) has continued to be a leader in Nigeria on all things Intellectual Property-related, with Open AIR being one of our most valued partnerships.
+We have been able to facilitate the movement of our scholars to other Open AIR hubs, as well as continuing our research, publications, courses, and ever-expanding partnerships.
 From April to July, 2018, our Senior Research Fellow and Open AIR NERG, Helen Chuma-Okoro was selected as a Queen Elizabath Scholars - Advanced Scholar.
 As part of this Fellowship, Chuma-Okoro visited the Open AIR hub at the University of Ottawa as well as being a Visiting Research Fellow at the Nathanson Centre on Transnational Human Rights, Crime and Security at York University.
 This opportunity allowed her to build relationships with both other academics and other NERGs, both within Open AIR and outside of Open AIR.
 While in Canada, Helen Chuma-Okoro attended the Creative Commons 2018 Global Summit and presented at RightsCon.
 For more information on this Fellowship and conferences, please see the Open AIR two-part blog post entitled, "Reconciling Copyright with Creativity: New Insights from 2018 Conferences".
 In addition, one of our Research Fellows, Esther Ekong, was accepted to do her PhD in Law at the University of Ottawa, where she is being supervised by Open AIR Steering Committee members, Chidi Oguamanam and Jeremy de Beer.
 This furthering of ties between Open AIR hubs has facilitated increasing opportunities for our researchers and has enabled them to conduct in-depth research, which will be discussed later.
 In terms of research, NIALS Research Fellow, Esther Ekong, is conducting her PhD research on the role of intellectual property rights as a development tool for women entrepreneurs in developing countries, specifically the cosmetics sector in Nigeria.
 Esther has completed her first year of course work and is currently preparing for her comprehensive examinations in the fall.
 She is working closely with other Open AIR researchers and was recently appointed as the deputy NERG Ombudsperson for the entire Open AIR network.
 She has also been selected as a Member-at Large, Graduate Student Representative, of the Canadian Association of African Studies (CAAS).
 Further, just this past Summer, her paper, "Gender implications of Geographical Indications for Ghanaian shea butter", was accepted as one of the top eight policy briefs to be published by the Africa Portal.
 This is a joint initiative of the South African Institute of International Affairs (SAIIA) and the Centre for International Governance Innovation (CIGI), in its thematic series entitled Women, Power and Policymaking.
 Her paper, entitled "The role of trademarks in empowering rural women through their traditional knowledge: The case of Nigeria", was presented at the 4th AfricaLics Conference, which took place in Tanzania in October 2019.
 Our Senior Research Fellow, Helen Chuma-Okoro's research has been garnering attention.
 She was published in the December 2018 edition of the African Journal of